 "Tirednesses" of all kinds are symptoms recalled from his adolescence: "A head like an elephant's";"dry eyed" [inability to produce tears? alexythimia appears to have been the case until the critical Paris period]; as though enclosed by an "iron maiden" [the breathing difficulties that Gamper notes Handke as having during his interview whenever something profoundly important to him is touched on]; painfully tired; "a steel band around the temples"; additionally, "a loss of blood from the heart"; decades later a feeling of shame overcomes him at the recollection of these states of fatigue; "loneliness;" tiredness to the point of catatonia; "rigidified to the point of being a column of tiredness;"; "tiredness as a split" when with girlfriends... etc. [These descriptions are from H.P.'s "Essay on Tiredness"].

 After early, grand success on an international scale, H.P. entered a period of severe crisis in the early 70s.
-The crisis was brought on, first of all, by the suicide of his
+The crisis was brought on, first of all, by the suicide of his mother; which he mourned-wrote himself out of with what became his most accessible book; a

 German analyst, Tilman Moser, attested that H.P. had failed to objectively dissociate himself from his mother in the writing of the book; in an interview, many years later, H.P. confessed -- since he didn't know all that much first hand about his mother's early life -- that he had really been writing about himself, and in his numerous self-representations, when that representation calls for woundedness, he represents himself as a wounded woman.

-fury, he nearly killed her with a slap to the head; she is spanked; the father notes his own pedantry, and her humor in being able to defuse it.
+The suicide of the mother was followed that same year by his extremely attractive actress wife leaving H.P., for cause as one might say.
+H.P.s reaction to the event was to down a handful of sleeping pills, which he then spat out, whereupon he called Interpol. [e.g. the initial impulse of turning against the self, the super ego as a however archaic policeman].
+The wife is represented as "having done the worst possible to him;" H.P. is left with their child, a 3 year old daughter, and except during the summers it is he who raises her; this child, it can be said, then expresses the same kind of jealousy of her father's lovers as he must have of his mother's husband.
+Later on H.P. will write a book about raising the child, and confesses that at one point, in a fit of frustration and fury, he nearly killed her with a slap to the head; she is spanked; the father notes his own pedantry, and her humor in being able to defuse it.
 At about the time of what seem to have been face to face therapy sessions in Paris he begins to keep a note book detailing impressions as the occur to him spontaneously; e.g. something approximating "free" associating.
 During that period there occurs an episode of tachychardia for which H.P. is briefly hospitalized, a heart condition that is prominent among the autistic and points to an interuterine disturbance of the modulating centers of the brain.
 Valium is prescribed to contain what he terms "the vigor of my anxiety."
 Gradually, with a series of books, the author writes himself out of the confinements, into what he calls "mythic openness"; he becomes a confident projector of his love, and, though once having turned against his past and anything having to do with nature, becomes a writer in synchronicity with it.
 The reaction against his earlier attitude, when every sign of a piece of hay nauseated him, into its opposite, again points to the abruptness and strength of the reaction formation, typical as these can be for the autistic.
 Though his lusting for domination and admiration remain in some respects unfulfilled, and though his sometimes grandiose and gauche and asocial behavior result in severe psychic injuries to the hyper-sensitive H.P. he continues to renew himself and his work; what he call's "nothing" "emptiness" the source out of which he writes, appears to be our old familiar, the blank dream screen.

 Seeking some explanation for the the odd constellation of the pluses and minuses of Handke's symptomatology, it is evident, now that we know a fair amount about the highly variegated phenomenon of autism, that we ought to look in that direction for the etiology.
 Inborn hyper-sensitivity as we now know - without going more deeply into the differentials of non-synchronous brain development - signifies at the very least a lack of modulators.
-In Handke's case, if we are to believe him, the "occasional color blindnessis not hereditary [genetic autism more frequently than not itself, too, is overdetermined, involving as it appears to a series of Americas little gods], which might mean that his autism, too, is unique to him, and derives from an unknown interuterine illness or severe disturbance to the baby while being carried to term; the enthusiastic dancing girl that
+In Handke's case, if we are to believe him, the "occasional color blindnessis not hereditary [genetic autism more frequently than not itself, too, is overdetermined, involving as it appears to a series of Americas little gods], which might mean that his autism, too, is unique to him, and derives from an unknown interuterine illness or severe disturbance to the baby while being carried to term; the enthusiastic dancing girl that was his mother for example.
+Considering Handke's hardwon genius as a writer, it nonetheless occurs to one that his over-developed verbal capacities, when he is in the state of writing/composing, is one of the odd benefits accruing to those whose modulating/inhibiting function is disturbed, or absent; e.g. the frequent occurrence of idiot-savantism in conjunction with the debilitations that characterize autism are, as it were, one of its unusual benefits.

 However, autism's debilitating features - Handke's social gaucheries for example - appear in many instances to result rather from interactions [or lack thereof] subsequent to birth, they are secondary happenstances as it were, unfortunate conjunctions.
 An especially crucial period in the instance of the autistic, whose hypersensitivity and the attempts to deal with it, frequently remain unrecognized until the 2nd or 3rd year, in Handke's case turned out about as fortunately as it could at that time: absent the absent fathers, love child Baby Peter, had the undivided attention of his exquisite mother until the onset of the violent primal scenes at age 2 in Berlin.
 Whether he averted his eyes from her, their sight being too intense, and so observed her exclusively out of the also hypersensitive corners of his eyes, we may of course never know, or whether the mother, flirtatiously turned the aversion into an early form of the peakaboo game.
 That his writing is modulating and mastery on the order of the great composers and innovators and transposes the reader into a uniquely physical verbal world however is meanwhile beyond doubt.
 In all other respects Handke suffers from the components of the condition humaine that we are heir to